 If you were to get ahold of my phone you would see that the notes section is FILLED with lists.
 To-do lists, Christmas lists, a bucket list, a list of photography goals, a list of dream equipment, my 2017 goals list and now I just added my 2018 goals.
-So here are some lessons learned and some goals for next year.
+So here are some lessons that I learned in 2017 - I hope you can relate!

 Lessons Learned in 2017:

 I just recently graduated from college.
 In high school I proudly sat in the front row of my graduating class as one of the top graduating students.
 In college I decided to take on a science major with a pre-med focus.
 I wanted to quit so many times but my Mom really didn't raise a quitter.
 Graduating from college was emotional for me for several reasons and when I left that stage I didn’t find my value in my GPA (which wasn’t bad by the way, but it wasn’t my high school one), I found my value in the life I lived during those 4 years.
 I grew up, I changed things about me, I strengthened my morals and I found out who I was.
 I am not defined by my GPA, I am not defined by the number on my student debt, I am not defined by the number on a scale and I am not defined by the number on social media.

 2. You are not everybody’s cup of tea.